pjhartzell/gse-tech-talk/pdal.md

   * `pdal translate sample.las sample.txt`
 * Example: Take advantage of non-command line PDAL functionality with a **pipeline**
   * A **pipeline** is just a JSON file that *sequentially* specifies an input file, data modification, and an output file.
+  * By using a pipeline you can access more PDAL "filters" than are available from the command line application
-  * Here is an example that reads in a LAS file, computes the density of points within a radius for each point, and saves the resulting point cloud, including the new density measure, to a CSV format text file:
+  * Here is an example of a pipeline that reads in a LAS file, computes the density of points within a radius for each point, and saves the resulting point cloud (including the new density measure) to a CSV format text file:
   ```json
   [
       {